 Brief review of Revenge and Forgiveness, an anthology of poems for young adults, edited by Patrice Vecchione, which includes among its selections Sterling Brown's "Bitter Fruit of the Tree."
 Kirkus Reviews.

 Tidwell, John Edgar.
 An introduction to Sterling Brown from the Literary Encyclopedia, 04 July 2002 [subscription service].

 Campbell, D.K.
-A Son's Return: Selected Essays of Sterling A. Brown.
-MELUS Winter, 1998 [first page of article only].
+Review of A Son's Return: Selected Essays of Sterling A. Brown.
+MELUS Winter, 1998 [preview or purchase, for $42! at jstor].

 Manson, Michael Tomasek.
 Sterling Brown and the 'vestiges' of the blues: the role of race in English verse structure.
-MELUS Spring, 1996 [first page of article only].
+MELUS Spring, 1996 [preview or purchase, for $42! at jstor].

 Gabbin, Joanne V. "Sterling Brown's poetic voice: a living legacy," African American Review Fall, 1997 [preview or purchase at jstor].

 Sanders, Mark A. "Sterling A. Brown and the Afro-modern moment."
 African American Review Fall, 1997 [preview or purchase at jstor].